peter88213/nv_xx/docs/tree_context_menu.md

 -   The new plot point has an auto-generated title.
 You can change it in the right pane.

-### Export manuscript filtered by plot line
+### ${Export manuscript filtered by plot line}

-Exports a [manuscript](export_menu.html#manuscript-for-editing) with the sections that belong to the selected plot line.
+Exports a manuscript with the sections that belong to the selected plot line.
 If a manuscript already exists, confirmation is required before exporting.

 > **Caution**
 >